shamanec/GADS/README.md

 **NB** New React based UI - work in progress

 ## Features
-1. ~~Provider logs for debugging~~ TODO in new UI
-2. Authentication
+1. Authentication
   a.
 Log in, session expiry
   b.
 Add users (for admins)
-3. Devices control (most of interaction is wrapped around Appium API)
+2. Devices control (most of interaction is wrapped around Appium API)
   * Android
     - [GADS-Android-stream](https://github.com/shamanec/GADS-Android-stream) video stream
   * iOS
     - [WebDriverAgent](https://github.com/appium/WebDriverAgent) video stream
   * Both
-    - Basic functionalities - Home, Lock, Unlock, Type text, Clear text
+    - Basic functionalities - Home, Lock, Unlock, Type text
-    - Basic remote control - tap, swipe
+    - Basic remote control - tap, swipe, touch&hold
-    - ~~Basic web Appium inspector - see elements tree with info only~~ TODO in new UI
     - Take high quality screenshots
-    - ~~Simple logs display - Appium/WebDriverAgent logs when provider is in `debug`, some simple interaction logs~~ TODO in new UI
-    - ~~Reservation - loading a device sets it `In use` and can't be used by another person until it is released~~ TODO in new UI
+    - Reservation - loading a device sets it `In use` and can't be used by another person until it is released
     - Appium session refresh mechanism if a session timed out or was closed

 Developed and tested on Ubuntu 18.04 LTS, Windows 10, macOS Ventura 13.5.1

+## TODO
+* Basic browser Appium inspector
+* Provider and devices log display
+* Extend features - better administration, more control options - e.g. simulate location

 ## Setup
 Currently the project assumes that GADS UI, MongoDB, Selenium Grid and device providers are on the same network.
 They can all be on the same machine as well.